The Twilight Saga (film series): Future

 In September 2016, Lionsgate co-chairman Patrick Wachsberger stated that a sequel was "a possibility", but would only go ahead if Stephenie Meyer wanted to do one.

 On August 8, 2017, Variety reported that Lionsgate CEO Jon Feltheimer had interest in having spinoffs made for The Twilight Saga, and wanted to create a writers' room to explore the idea.

 On April 19, 2023, Lionsgate Television announced that a television series based on the Twilight Saga franchise was in early development.

 On November 26, 2023, Catherine Hardwicke went on The Happy Sad Confused podcast created by Josh Horowitz for the debut film's 15th anniversary and discussed a possible pitching idea with Jacob Elordi and Jenna Ortega for the new Lionsgate reboot.

-For the 20th anniversary of the movie franchise, Lionsgate and Fathom Entertainment will re-release the five movies in theaters for five days from October 29, 2025 to November 2, 2025.
+For the 20th anniversary of the original book release, Lionsgate and Fathom Entertainment re-released the five movies in theaters for five days from October 29, 2025 to November 2, 2025.